timgio26/timgio26/README.md

 # Hi there I'm Timotius Giovandi👋

 - 🔭 I’m currently a student at the University of Gdansk, studying Business Informatics.
-- 🌱 I’m currently learning more about React, React Native, Django and data visualization with D3.js.
+- 🌱 I’m currently learning more about React, React Native, and .Net
-- 👯 I’m looking to collaborate on innovative web development projects that utilize Python or JavaScript.
+- 👯 I’m looking to collaborate on innovative web development projects that utilize Python or JavaScript combined with AI model.
 - 🤔 I’m looking for help with optimizing data pipelines for better performance and scalability, also code testing with vitest or jest.
 - 💬 Ask me about digital transformation, data analytics, and web application development.
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/timgio) | [GitHub](https://github.com/timgio26) | Email: t.gio.andi@gmail.com